bwanner/Orleans.Containers/README.md

 ## Backlog

 *	 Support communication between items in one distributed collection.
 (To be tested, possible issue: reentrancy)
-*	 Make collections observable similar to INotifyCollectionChanged
-*	 Support for linq-like queries
+*	 Extend support for LINQ queries.
-*	 Container balancing / refresh
+*	 Container balancing / refresh.
 * Nice to have: Add support for generic methods in Orleans